Ekolance/Getting-Started-With-Blockchain/README.md

-# Becoming-a-blockchain-Developer
+# Getting Started with Blockchain

-Gets you started with being a blockchain Developer and provides you some basic overview of blockchain tedchnology.
+Provides some basic overview of blockchain technology.

 1. Becoming a blockchain developer